SuperOfficeDocs/superoffice-docs/docs/api/custom-fields/services/find-contact-by-udef.md

 ---
-# Mandatory fields.
-title: find_contact_by_udef       # (Required) Very important for SEO.
+title: Find contact by udef
+uid: find_contact_by_udef
-description: Find a contact using a udef field # (Required) Important for SEO.
+description: Find a contact using a user-defined field
+author: {github-id}
-author: {github-id}             # Your GitHub alias. so.date: 06.24.2016
+so.date: 06.24.2016
 keywords:
-so.topic: howto              # article, howto, reference, concept, guide
+so.topic: howto

-# Optional fields.
-Don't forget to remove # if you need a field.
 # so.envir:                     # cloud or onsite
 # so.client:                    # online, web, win, pocket, or mobile
 ---